Workplace Safety Training Topics

 Controlling workplace hazards and preventing injuries is critical to keeping employees safe.
-One such hazard is the risk of developing a musculoskeletal disorder when parts of our body are subjected to awkward positions.
-Using proper work practice controls in both office and industrial settings can prevent these types of injuries.
+Learn about the risks of developing musculoskeletal disorders and how to prevent these types of injuries.

 To comply with OSHA requirements and build safety culture in the workplace, employers need to ensure that employees have a solid understanding of OSHA’s mission and how the agency protects them on the job.

 A lot of safety training is directed at electricians and other qualified workers.
 But what about the rest of us?
-Electricity is something that we use everyday and sometimes ignore its hazards.
-This program will present information on how electricity works, what it can do to the human body and how to use electricity safely.
+This course discusses how electricity works, what it can do to the human body and how to use electricity safely.

 When accidents happen, it’s important to know why.
-This video lesson provides employees with the information they need to understand the goals of an accident investigation, the process itself, and how they can participate in the process to help make their workplace safer.
+This course explores the goals of an accident investigation, the process itself, and how employees can participate in the process to help make their workplace safer.

-Ergonomic controls are used in almost all workplaces to prevent musculoskeletal disorders, often called repetitive stress injuries (RSIs).
-Workers often ignore the signs and symptoms of these disorders until a chronic condition has developed and they often don’t know the measures they can take to prevent them.
+Ergonomic controls are used in almost all workplaces to prevent musculoskeletal disorders, or called repetitive stress injuries (RSIs).
+Learn the signs and symptoms of these disorders and how to prevent them.

 Trucks are one of the most crucial forms of transportation to the American economy.
 Part of earning a Commercial Driver’s License is learning how to safety load and carry cargo.
 This program is designed for employees.

-Every year, electrical workers are seriously injured or killed by contacting energized parts or being subjected to an electrical arc flash.
-To prevent these types of incidents, these workers and the organizations for which they work must understand and follow up-to-date electrical safety-related electrical work practices, maintenance requirements and administrative controls.
+Every year, electrical workers are seriously injured or killed by being subjected to an electrical arc flash.
+Keep your employees safe by teaching them about safety-related electrical work best practices, maintenance requirements and administrative controls.